hammerlab/ketrew/README.md

 and keeping track everything that succeeds, fails, or gets lost.
 Ketrew can be a standalone application, or use a client-server architecture.

-This documentation is available at <http://hammerlab.github.io/ketrew/>, the source is at <https://github.com/hammerlab/ketrew/>.

 This is **Work in Progress**, not ready general for use.

 Build & Install